Auzzzz/Hyperledger_Fabric-for-Security-In-Comp--RMIT-/Bank_Server/index.md

 ```

-We will need to copy some files from the Authority Ledger we just made
+We will need to copy some files from the bank Ledger we just made
-    - Our application identity (authority/javascript/wallet/appUser.js)
+    - Our application identity (bank/javascript/wallet/appUser.js)
-    - the node package (authority/javascript/package.json)
+    - the node package (bank/javascript/package.json)
     - our connection file (test-network/organizations/peerOrganizations/org1.example.com/connection-org1.json)

 the api folder should look like